 We’ve tested the selectable 4WD system (2Hi, 4Hi and 4Low) on a variety of low-friction surfaces, from ice-laden mountain passes to muddy fields, and it has performed extremely well.
 SsangYong won’t be offering a diff-lock on the Musso, but the traction control system was very effective in cutting-in early and the ground clearance is a class-average 215mm.

-In terms of off-road dimensions, however, the Musso performs pretty poor.
-The 22.8° approach, 23.4 departure and 20.3° ramp-over angles are among the lowest in the sector and meant we we’re constantly cautious of scraping the bumpers or beaching, while the 350mm wading depth is the lowest by some margin.
+In terms of off-road dimensions, however, the Musso performs pretty poorly.
+The 22.8° approach, 23.4° departure and 20.3° ramp-over angles are among the lowest in the sector and meant we were constantly cautious of scraping the bumpers or beaching, while the 350mm wading depth is the lowest by some margin.

-This allows the automatic Musso to tow 3.5 tonnes and carry a one tonne payload at the same time – the only pickup able to do so.
+This allows the automatic Musso to tow 3.5 tonnes and carry a one-tonne payload at the same time – the only pickup able to do so.
 Manual versions are restricted to 3.2 tonnes.
-The maximum official payload is 1,095kg for the manual and 1,085mm for the automatic.
+The maximum official payload is 1,095kg for the manual and 1,085kg for the automatic.

 The Musso’s official fuel economy is rated at 35.8mpg, which is quite poor, although the real-world figure was very close to this; unlike other manufacturers where the claimed figure contrasts greatly with the actual economy.
 Currently, SsangYong only has 60 UK dealerships although the management plans to increase this to 90 in the next 18 months.

 From what we’ve experienced so far, it seems SsangYong could well have a winner on its hand.
 The SsangYong is a pleasure to drive, competitively priced and it possesses a number of class-leading features in terms of loading and towing.